Grâce Mfwamba

-Grâce Mfwamba Balongo (born 17 September 1998), known as Grâce Mfwamba, is a DR Congolese footballer, who plays as a forward for Turkish Women's Football Super League club Trabzonspor and the DR Congo women's national team.
+Grâce Mfwamba Balongo (born 17 September 1998) is a DR Congolese footballer who plays as a forward for Saudi Women's Premier League club Al-Taraji and the DR Congo national team.

 Club career

 Mfwamba has played for DCMP/Bikira and CSF Bikira in the Democratic Republic of the Congo, for Malabo Kings in Equatorial Guinea and for ALG Spor in Turkey.
 She enjoyed the 2021-22 Turkish Women's Super League champion title of her team.
-In the |2022–23 Turkish Women's Super League season, she transferred to Trabzonspor.
+In the 2022–23 Turkish Women's Super League season, she transferred to Trabzonspor.

 International career

 Mfwamba capped for the DR Congo at senior level during the 2020 CAF Women's Olympic Qualifying Tournament (first round).
 In the |2022–23 Turkish Women's Super League season, she transferred to Trabzonspor.